MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_policyprofile.md

 public void AcquireAuthToken(Cloud cloud, const std::shared_ptr\<AuthDelegate\>& authDelegate) const  |  Trigger an authentication callback.

 ## Members

-### LoadAsync function

-Starts loading a profile based on the provided settings.

-Parameters:

-* **settings** the profile settings used to load the profile object.
-* **context** a context parameter that will be passed into the observer functions.

-PolicyProfile::Observer will be called upon success or failure.

-### Load function

-Loading a profile based on the provided settings.

-Parameters:

-* **settings** Settings used by PolicyProfile during its initialization and throughout its lifetime

-**Returns** Newly created profile

-### GetVersion function

-Get the library version.

-**Returns** a version string

 ### GetSettings function
 Get the settings set on the profile.